Hatchery News

 |

-The hatchery is located at, 255 N. Fred Haight Dr. near
+located at, 255 N. Fred Haight Dr. near

 the post office, in the historic town of Smith River.
-The town is located
+The town is

-only eight miles south of the Oregon border and 13 miles north of Crescent
+only eight miles south of the Oregon border and 13 miles north of

 City, Situated adjacent to U.S. Hwy.
 101, the hatchery site lies three